Ye1203/Lamian_shinyapp/README.md

 # Lamian Helper Package

-This package provides a convenient interface to use **Lamian**, a tool designed to compare expression changes over pseudotime across different conditions.
+This shinyapp provides a convenient interface to use **Lamian**, a tool designed to compare expression changes over pseudotime across different conditions.
 For detailed information on Lamian, please refer to Professor Wenpin Hou's original repository:

+This shinyapp is designed for people run on Boston Univeristy's SCC using qsub.
+If you want to run on other server or PC, you need change the setting of memory limit or using lamian.R directly file after **Data Preprocessing** section.

 https://github.com/Winnie09/Lamian

 ---